 A Better Husband

-7 Or do you not know, brothers (for I speak to those who know the Law), that the Law has lordship over a man as long as he lives?
-2 For a married woman is bound by law to her husband as long as he lives.
+7 Or do you not know, brothers (for I’m speaking to those who know the Law), that the Law has dominion over a man as long as he lives?
+2 For by law a married woman is bound to her husband as long as he lives.
 But if her husband dies, she is released from the law concerning a husband.
-3 So then, if she marries another man while her husband is still alive, she will be called an adulteress; but if her husband dies, she is freed from the Law, so that she is not an adulteress, even though she has married another man.
-4 Therefore, my brothers, you also were made to die to the Law through the body of Christ, so that you might be married to another—to Him who was raised from the dead—so that we might bear fruit to God.
-5 For when we were in the flesh, the sinful passions that are aroused by the Law were at work in our members to bear fruit unto death.
-6 But now we have been released from the Law, having died to that which held us captive, so that we might serve in newness of the Spirit, and not in oldness of the letter.
+3 Thus, if she marries another man while her husband is still living, she will be called an adulteress; but if her husband dies, she is released from the law, and if she marries another man she will not be an adulteress.
+4 My brothers, here is the point:1 Through the body of Christ you too were made to die to the Law so that you could be married to another—to him who was raised from the dead—so that we all might bear fruit for God.
+5 For when we were in the flesh, the sinful passions aroused by the Law were at work in our members to bear fruit for death.
+6 But now that we’ve died to what held us captive, we’ve been released from the Law so that we may serve in the newness of the Spirit, and not the oldness of the letter.

 Of Sin and the Law

 7 What shall we say then?
 Is the Law sin?
 God forbid!
-On the contrary, I would not have known sin except through the Law.
-For I would not have known covetousness unless the Law had said, “You shall not covet.”1 8 But sin, taking its opportunity through the commandment, produced in me every kind of evil desire.
+On the contrary, I would never have known sin except through the Law.
+For I would never have known covetousness unless the Law had said, “You shall not covet.”2 8 But sin, taking its opportunity through the commandment, produced in me every kind of evil desire.
 For apart from the Law sin is dead.
-9 And apart from the Law I was once alive, but when the commandment came, sin sprang to life and I died.
-10 And the commandment, which was meant to bring life, I found to bring death.
-11 For sin, taking its opportunity through the commandment, deceived me, and through it, killed me.
-12 So then, the Law is holy, and the commandment is holy and righteous and good.
+9 And apart from the Law I was once alive; but when the commandment arrived, sin sprang to life and I died.
+10 Thus, I found that the commandment—which was meant to bring life—actually brought death!
+11 For sin, taking advantage of the commandment,3 deceived me; and through the commandment it put me to death.
+12 So then: The Law is holy, and the commandment is holy and righteous and good.

-13 Did what is good therefore become death to me?
-God forbid!
-Rather, sin, that it might be seen as sin, produced death in me through that which is good, so that sin, through the commandment, might become sinful beyond all measure.
-14 For we know that the Law is spiritual; however, I am fleshly, sold under sin.
-15 For what I am doing, I do not understand.
-For what I want to do, that I do not practice; but what I hate, that very thing I do!
-16 But if I am doing what I do not want to do, then I agree with the Law that it is good.
-17 So now it is no longer I who am doing it, but the sin that dwells within me.18 For I know that in me (that is, in my flesh) there dwells no good thing; for the desire for good is present within me, but the actual doing of it is not.
-19 For the good that I would do, I do not; but the evil I would not do, that I practice.20 But if I am doing what I do not want to do, it is no longer I who am doing it, but sin that dwells within me.
+13 So did something good become the cause of my death?4 God forbid!
+Rather, sin, that it might be seen as sin, produced death in me through something that was good, so that sin, through the commandment, might become sinful beyond measure.
+14 For we know the Law is spiritual, whereas I am fleshly, sold under sin.
+15 For I cannot understand what I keep on doing.
+For what I want to do, I do not perform;5 but what I hate, I actually do!
+16 But if I’m doing what I don’t want to do, I’m agreeing with the Law, that it is good.
+17 But then it is no longer I who am doing it, but the sin that dwells within me.
+18 For I know that in me (that is, in my flesh) there dwells no good thing; for the desire for good is present within me, but the doing of it is not.
+19 For the good I want to do, I do not do; but the evil I don’t want to do, that is what I actually perform.
+20 But if I am doing what I don’t want to do, it is no longer I who am doing it, but the sin that dwells within me.

-21 I find, then, a2 law that evil is present with me, the one who desires to do good.
-22 For I delight in the Law of God according to the inward man.
-23 But I see another law at work in my members, warring against the law of my mind, and bringing me into captivity to the law of sin that is in my members.
+21 I find, then, this law:6 Evil is present with me, the one who wants to do good.
+22 For I gladly concur with the Law of God in my inner man.7 23 But I see another law at work in my members, waging war against the law of my mind and bringing me into captivity to the law of sin residing in my members.
 24 O wretched man that I am!
-Who will deliver me from the body of this death?3 25 Thanks be to God,4 through Jesus Christ our Lord!
-So then, I myself serve the Law of God with the mind; but with the flesh I serve the law of sin.
+Who will deliver me from this deadly sinful body?8 25 Thanks be to God,9 through Jesus Christ our Lord!
+So then: I myself serve the Law of God with the mind, but with the flesh I serve the law of sin.